townofus-pl/AleLuduMod/README.md

 ## Mod Compatibility

-AleLuduMod should be compatible with most mods that don't significantly alter the graphical interface in the meetings / vitals / shapeshifter menus.
+AleLuduMod should be compatible with most mods that don't significantly alter interface in the meetings / vitals / shapeshifter menus.
 > [!Caution]
 > Host-only mods that use code from CrowdedMod are incompatible with AleLuduMod.
 CrowdedMod itself is **incompatible** with AleLuduMod because it modifies the interface in the same way as AleLuduMod.